forkandflow/Dottar/README.md

 ## 📄 License

-This project is licensed under the MIT License © 2025 [Your Name]
+This project is licensed under the MIT License © 2025 [forkandflow]

 ---